6 AM: Alarm. Commute. Coffee.

 - Energy preservation: Zero-decision routines, strict time-boxing, recovery weeks

 The goal isn't to match unemployed prep intensity.
-It's to stay consistent long enough to get interview-ready.
+It's to stay consistent long enough to actually get interview-ready.

 3-5 problems/week for 12 weeks = 50+ problems = sufficient for most interviews.

+That's enough.
 You've got this.

 Want to Practice LeetCode Smarter?